 Approach 1: Indirect exciton condensates in atomically-thin bilayer semiconductor heterostructures.
-Atomically-thin semiconductor layers separated by atomically-thin dielectrics will be fabricated to realise spatially indirect excitons with large binding energy (much greater than room temperature).
+Atomically-thin semiconductor layers separated by atomically-thin dielectrics will be fabricated to realise spatially indirect excitons with the monolayers at room temperature, as well as a useful large binding energy (much greater than room temperature).
 We will study the optical and electrical injection of excitons in these structures.
-The ultimate goal is to demonstrate The milestones associated with this approach are M2.2.1 exciton superfluidity at elevated temperatures (up to room M2.2.8. temperature) with electrical signatures in interlayer tunneling and electron-hole counterflow.
+The ultimate goal is to demonstrate The milestones associated with this approach are M2.2.1 exciton superfluidity at elevated temperatures (up to room M2.2.1). temperature) with electrical signatures in interlayer tunneling and electron-hole counterflow.